animatedmax/spring-data-geode/src/main/markdown/reference/repositories.md

 <div class="paragraph">

-{sdg-name}'s Repository extension is careful not to create conflicting declarations when the OQL annotation extensions are used in combination with the `@Query` annotation.
+Spring Data for GemFire's Repository extension is careful not to create conflicting declarations when the OQL annotation extensions are used in combination with the `@Query` annotation.